 Not much of it has remained, but as a traveler passionate about her Jewish heritage, it was thrilling to know this was where the Jewish community lived centuries ago.

-Head to Centre Maimó Ben Faraig, a 2-room museum dedicated to the Jewish history of Palma, and take a map showing all the points of interest in the Jewish quarter, including Monti-Sion street and the statue of Jafuda Cresques.
+Head to Centre Maimó Ben Faraig, a 2-room museum dedicated to the Jewish history of Palma, and take a map showing all the points of interest in the Jewish quarter, including Monti-Sion Street and the statue of Jafuda Cresques, a famous Jewish cartographer in the 14th century.

 Imprinted into the ground, you should also look for the symbol of the Red de Juderías de España – Caminos de Sefarad, the amazing organization that preserves the Jewish history and heritage of Spain.

-Next, check out the Es Baluard Museum of Modern and Contemporary Art of Palma, located in the 16th-century Bastio de Sant Pere, boasting a collection of hundreds of works (paintings, sculptures, and more) by local and international artists.
+Start with the famous Es Baluard Museum of Modern and Contemporary Art of Palma, located in the 16th-century Bastio de Sant Pere, boasting a collection of hundreds of works (paintings, sculptures, and more) by local and international artists.

 To make it more accessible, if you visit on Fridays, you decide how much to pay for your ticket, starting at €0.10 (10 euro cents).